 Okay I know I am going slightly off topic here, but I thought I would share with you a soup recipe that is an ideal winter warming soup when served with a couple of large slices of wholemeal bread.

-It is excellent if you are out and about in the woods practising and need something to warm you it.
+It is excellent if you are out and about in the woods practising and need something warm.
 We keep it in a thermos flask and have it with a couple of slices of bread.

 Since the recipe produces about 10-12 servings so we tend to freeze it in double portions and reheat it in the morning at home before we set off for the day.